teekaykamango/mlops-demo-edu/README.md

 ## Files

-Modify the default files to get started with your own project.
+Modify the default files to get started with your own project

 * `README.md` -- This project's readme in Markdown format.
 * `analysis.py` -- An example Python analysis script.